 If you’re interested in trying co-sleeping, please take safety precautions.
 According to research, most fatalities are due to alcohol, cigarette smoke, soft mattresses, or heavy bedding.
 Older children may also endanger a newborn that they cannot sense while asleep.

 Speaking of older children… Kids thrive in a structured environment, so they will usually go down easier—and sleep better—with an established routine.
 These three things may help:

 - A place to call their own.
 If you can afford a permanent shelter, lay them down in the same bed every night.
 If not, give them a portable comfort object, like a favorite blanket or toy.

 - A set bedtime.
-Nolan, now a preschooler, goes to bed at 8:30pm.
+Ryan, now a preschooler, goes to bed at 8:30pm.

 When he gets his rest, I get mine—and then my whole family benefits.